wdlingit/rackj/walkthrough/Stringtie_short_reads.md

 bowtie2-build TAIR10_chr_all.fas tair10.genome
 ```

 Build TopHat2 transcriptome index.
 This is strongly suggested although TopHat2 would automatically build the index.
-Prebuilding the index would save time and avoid possible race condition.
+Prebuilding the index would save time and avoid possible race condition (if you are going to submit commands to a job scheduler like slurm).
 ```
 tophat2 -G TAIR10_GFF3_genes_transposons.gff --transcriptome-index=tair10.transcriptome/known tair10.genome
 ```